New Insights The Voice of the Supplier Survey - Discover the Suppliers’ Perspective

 Costas Xyloyiannis, CEO of HICX, states “The philosophy here is that better experiences create better data and better data creates better experiences.”

 In order for data to be kept up-to-date, and bearing in mind that the supplier is most often the source of the required data, every supplier has to be engaged with its customers as much as possible.
-If communications are difficult, multiple log-ins into different systems are required, or information is arduous to find, then suppliers are going to avoid any information sharing until a critical point is reached and that information becomes vital – and even then, it is likely to be limited to sharing only what is necessary to overcome a current bottleneck.
+If communications are difficult, multiple log-ins into different systems are required, or if information is arduous to find, then suppliers are going to avoid any information sharing until a critical point is reached and that information becomes vital – and even then, it is likely to be limited to sharing only what is necessary to overcome a current bottleneck.

 Data Quality & Supplier Experience Flywheel